4644 S. Dr. Martin Luther King, Jr. Drive,

-Despite the pleas of area preservationists, stung by the loss of such landmarks as the Regal Theatre and the Savoy Theatre, who hoped to one day turn the former theater into a community center, the city ordered its demolition in late-1997.
+Despite the pleas of area preservationists, stung by the loss of such landmarks as the Regal Theatre and the Savoy Theatre, who hoped to one day turn the former theatre into a community center, the city ordered its demolition in late-1997.

 Yet one more irreplacable piece of not only African-American, but Chicago history and culture was lost in the name of “progress”.